Are you interested in midwifery school? See the Texas Midwifery School website.

-Licensed midwives are midwives that have met all the requirements set forth by the state of Texas.
-This means they are not required to be nurses.
-Their education in Texas is based on the Midwives Alliance of North America (MANA) Standards of Practice, MANA Core Competencies, the North American Registry of Midwives (NARM) test and skill specifications, and the Texas Midwifery Basic Information and Instructor Manual, which is created and approved by the Texas Department of Licensing and Regulation.
-In addition, all licensing candidates must meet minimum clinical education requirements, be certified in healthcare provider CPR, and neonatal resuscitation.
-Ongoing continuing education is requirement for re-licensure every two years.
-Our school is one of the few Texas approved programs in the state.
+Licensed Midwives have met all the education requirements set forth by the State of Texas.
+Their education is based on Midwives Alliance of North America Standards of Practice, MANA Core Competencies, The North American Registry of Midwives test and skill specifications and the rules and requirements set forth by the Midwives Advisory Board at the Texas Department of Licensing and Regulation.
+All Licensed Midwives must also be certified in CPR and NRP and participate in Continuing Education.
+Licensed Midwives are regulated by TDLR

 For more information on the ATM Midwifery Training Program visit the Education page.